John Dee: Final years

-Dee returned to Mortlake after six years abroad to find his home vandalised, his library ruined and many of his prized books and instruments stolen.
+Dee returned to Mortlake after six years abroad to find his home vandalised, his library ruined, and many of his prized books and instruments stolen.
 Furthermore, he found that increasing criticism of occult practices had made England still less hospitable to his magical practices and natural philosophy.
 He sought support from Elizabeth, who hoped he could persuade Kelley to return and ease England's economic burdens through alchemy.
-She finally appointed Dee Warden of Christ's College, Manchester, in 1595.
+She finally appointed Dee the warden of Christ's College, Manchester, in 1595.

-This former College of Priests had been re-established as a Protestant institution by Royal Charter in 1578.
+This former College of Priests had been re-established as a Protestant institution by royal charter in 1578.
 However, he could not exert much control over its fellows, who despised or cheated him.
-Early in his tenure, he was consulted on the demonic possession of seven children, but took little interest in the case, although he allowed those involved to consult his still extensive library.
+Early in his tenure, he was consulted on the demonic possession of seven children; he took little interest in the case but allowed those involved to consult his still-extensive library.

-Dee left Manchester in 1605 to return to London, but remained Warden until his death.
+Dee left Manchester in 1605 to return to London, but remained warden until his death.
 By that time, Elizabeth was dead and James I gave him no support.
-Dee spent his final years in poverty at Mortlake, forced to sell off various possessions to support himself and his daughter, Katherine, who cared for him until his death in Mortlake late in 1608 or early in 1609 aged 81.
-His precise date of death is unknown as both the parish registers and Dee's gravestone are missing.
-In 2013 a memorial plaque to Dee was placed on the south wall of the present church.
+Dee spent his final years in poverty at Mortlake, forced to sell various possessions to support himself and his daughter, Katherine, who cared for him until his death there late in 1608 or early in 1609, aged 81.
+His precise date of death is unknown, as both the parish registers and Dee's gravestone are missing.
+In 2013, a memorial plaque to Dee was placed on the south wall of the present church.